‘I’m all in!’: Biden touts his record at NAACP conference in Las Vegas

 “I know how to tell the truth.
 I know right from wrong.
 I know how to do this job,” Biden told attendees.

-Biden also emphasized successes of his administration, naming increased investments to Historic Black Colleges and Universities, student debt forgiveness, mortagage relief and lowering prescription costs.
+The rule would apply to landlords with over 50 units in their portfolio, which includes over 20 million housing units across the country, according to the White House.

+The plan could also repurpose public land to enable as many as 15,000 affordable housing units to be built in Nevada, according to the White House.

-Biden, who arrived in Las Vegas Monday evening, will also share remarks at the UnidosUS conference on Wednesday.
+Biden, who arrived in Las Vegas Monday evening, will also speak at the UnidosUS conference on Wednesday.

 The president is expected to attend the Vote to Live Prosperity Summit with Rep. Steven Horsford, D-Nev., in North Las Vegas following his speech at the NAACP conference, which is being held at the Mandalay Bay Convention Center.